BWV-Dev/bwv-coding-rules/Swift.md

 </td>
 <td>

-When the operation is **described by a verb**, use the verb’s imperative for the mutating method and apply the “ed” or “ing” suffix to name its nonmutating counterpart.
+When the operation is **described by a verb**, use the verb’s imperative for the mutating method and apply the "ed" or "ing" suffix to name its nonmutating counterpart.
 </td>
 <td>